ahadas/ahadas.github.io/_posts/2016-7-24-monitoring-improvements-in-ovirt.md

 One can argue that in-memory management like the one introduced for VM statistics or in-memory management layers over the database like the one introduced for VM jobs leads to high memory consumption.

 Surprisingly, the memory consumption on master is lower than the one seen on 3.6.
-While at peaks (right before the garbage collector clean it) the memory on oVirt 3.6 get to ~1.45 GB, on oVirt master it gets to ~1.2 GB.
+While at peaks (right before the garbage collector cleans it) the memory on oVirt 3.6 get to ~1.45 GB, on oVirt master it gets to ~1.2 GB.
 That is probably thanks to other improvements or by reducing the amount of caching by postgres that compansate the higher memory consumption by the monitoring.

 # Possible future work